Sri Lanka women's national cricket team

 The Sri Lanka women's national cricket team represents Sri Lanka in international women's cricket.
 One of ten teams competing in the ICC Women's Championship (the highest level of the sport), the team is organised by Sri Lanka Cricket (SLC), a full member of the International Cricket Council (ICC).

-Sri Lanka made their One Day International (ODI) debut in 1997, against the Netherlands, and later in the year participated in the 1997 World Cup in India.
+The Sri Lanka women's team made their One Day International (ODI) debut in 1997, against the Netherlands, and later in the year participated in the 1997 World Cup in India.
 The team has since participated in every edition of the World Cup, with a fifth-place finish at the 2013 event being its best performance.
 At the Women's Twenty20 World Cup, Sri Lanka has likewise played at every tournament, although the team has never progressed past the first round.
 Sri Lanka played their first and only Test match to date in April 1998, defeating Pakistan.

 History

 1990s

 Sri Lanka's international debut came in 1997 with a three-match ODI series against The Netherlands, which they lost 2–1.
 This was part of their preparation for the World Cup in India the following month, in which they reached the quarter finals, losing to England.
 The following year they hosted a tour by Pakistan, winning the three ODIs as well as what was the first Test match for both countries.
 It remains Sri Lanka's sole Test match.
 The Netherlands toured Sri Lanka again in 1999, and this time the Sri Lankans were much more successful, winning all five ODIs.